Weather will impact holiday travel. Here is the day-by-day forecast - KTVZ

 Friday

-On Friday, rain and snow showers will be moving through Yellowstone National Park all the way to the Pacific Ocean.
+On Friday, rain and snow showers will be moving from the Pacific Ocean all the way to Yellowstone National Park.

 Elsewhere, it will be fairly tranquil, but the temperature change might be a bit of a shock to the system.